Susan Bergtraum, President

 Resident of East Williston UFSD

-Susan Bergtraum has been a Nassau BOCES Board member since 2006.
-She was appointed president in July 2019 after holding the positions of vice president and district clerk.
+Susan Bergtraum has been a Nassau BOCES Board Member since 2006.
+She was elected President in July 2019 after holding the positions of Vice President and District Clerk.

-Bergtraum served as president, vice president and Area 11 Director of the New York State School Boards Association (NYSSBA), representing Nassau County.
-She has chaired NYSSBA’s Policy and Bylaws Committee, the Operations Committee, the Awards Committee and Task Force on Student Health and Safety.
+Bergtraum served as President, Vice President and Area 11 Director (representing Nassau County) of the New York State School Boards Association (NYSSBA).
+She chaired NYSSBA’s Policy and Bylaws Committee, the Operations Committee, the Awards Committee and a Task Force on Student Health and Safety.